So you're buying a new computer for Architecture School

 PC Part Picker will check all your parts are compatible before you buy.
 Use it.
 There are hundreds of YouTube build guides; watch two or three and you’ll know what you’re doing.
 First build takes maybe three hours.
 Second build takes one.

 The catch: you still need a laptop for studio.
 Factor that in.
-A $1,200 build at home plus an $800 laptop for carrying around will beat a $2,000 laptop on performance every single time, but it’s two machines to manage.
+A $1,400 build at home plus a $1,000 laptop for carrying around will beat a $2,000 laptop on GPU performance every single time — but it’s two machines to manage, a higher total spend, and the laptop at that price point will be modest.
+It’s worth it for some people and not others.

 Finally, the Mac.
 I’m biased, I said that at the top.
 Here’s the honest version.